mcyph/speedysvc/README.rst

 ===========================

-    NOTE: This module's status is still alpha - I'm using it in my projects, but there may be bugs/breaking changes to the API.
+    NOTE: This module's status is still alpha - I'm using it in my projects, but is still under active development.
+There are likely bugs and there will be breaking changes to the API.

 This module provides low-latency, high-throughput interprocess queues using `shared memory`_.
 It allows for basic client/server remote procedure calls (RPC),